juanjocarin/juanjocarin.github.io/README.md

     + Data Mining
     + SAS Enterprise Miner
-    + Predictions from a sample of 45,000+ customers, using tree decisions, logistic regression and neural networks.
+    + Predictions from a sample of 45,000+ customers, using tree decisions, logistic regression, and neural networks.

 + 2014: Different models of Harmonized Index of Consumer Prices (HICP) in Spain (https://goo.gl/nqn9kr)